hschne/tired-dad-notes/template/content.md

 ---

+### Credits

 *Many thanks to you for read tired dad notes!
 Tired dad ~~steal from~~ be inspired by big brain and much funny [Grug Brained Developer](https://grugbrain.dev/), you should read too!
-Finally, many thanks to smol baby and tired mom for exist and make tired dad much happy (although tired) life !  *
+Finally, many thanks to smol baby and tired mom for exist and make tired dad much happy (although tired) life !*

+*You this like you let [tired dad know](https://x.com/hschnedlitz) or also take look on [big nerd site](https://github.com/hschne/tired-dad-notes).*